 Roswell Rotarians collect new toys for the needy in the Roswell/North Fulton community.
 North Fulton Community Charities (NFCC) provides food, clothing, and other services to the homeless, jobless, and those families and individuals living below the poverty level.
 More than 350 toys were collected, purchased, and delivered to North Fulton Community charities for distribution to children of all ages.

 Roswell is please to participate in a council that includes all the clubs in North Fulton County.
-We annually host the GRSP Conclave Weekend along with other service projects we help each other achieve.

 Each year a small but dedicated group of volunteers take headshots, update member data, sell ads and layout a printed directory for our club to use to get in touch with each other.
 The directory is full of useful information about all of our committees, our members and is a great way to do business with a club member.
 In addition, the directory is a nice fundraiser the helps offset some of the expenses of running the club which keeps our quarterly dues low.